Online plus Practical Training

 We welcome applications from at least ONE of the following categories: We do not discriminate against any applicants – each application is taken on its own merit.
-If in doubt if you will qualify for a place on our training programme please get in touch and we will be happy to help you
+If in doubt whether you will qualify for a place on our training programme please get in touch and we will be happy to help you.

 Those who might already possess a higher level Equestrian qualification.

 Experience of working in the horse industry in a professional capacity as a Trainer, Riding Instructor, Veterinary Nurse, Dentist, Farrier, Groom etc.

 Possession of a human massage qualification with ownership/experience of horses.

 Please do get in touch with any queries so that we can guide you appropriately.